On the `Semantics' of Differential Privacy: A Bayesian Formulation: Introduction

 \section{Introduction}

 Privacy is an increasingly important aspect of data publishing.
 Reasoning about privacy, however, is fraught with pitfalls.
 One of the most significant is the auxiliary information (also called external knowledge, background knowledge, or side information) that an adversary gleans from other channels such as the web, public records, or domain knowledge.
 Schemes that retain privacy guarantees in the presence of independent releases are said to {\em compose securely}.
-The terminology, borrowed from cryptography (which borrowed, in turn, from software engineering), stems from the fact that schemes which compose securely can be designed in a stand-alone fashion without explicitly taking other releases into account.
+The terminology, borrowed from cryptography (which borrowed, in turn, from software engineering), stems from the fact that schemes that compose securely can be designed in a stand-alone fashion without explicitly taking other releases into account.
 Thus, understanding independent releases is essential for enabling modular design.
 In fact, one would like schemes that compose securely not only with independent instances of themselves, but with {\em arbitrary external knowledge}.

-Certain randomization-based notions of privacy (such as differential privacy~\cite{DMNS06}) are believed to compose securely even in the presence of arbitrary side information.
-In this note we give a precise formulation of this statement.
-First, we provide a Bayesian formulation of differential privacy which makes its resistance to arbitrary side information explicit.
-Second, we prove that the relaxed definitions of \cite{DKMMN06,MKAGV08} still imply the Bayesian formulation.
+Certain randomization-based notions of privacy (such as \emph{differential privacy}, due to~\citet*{DMNS06}) are viewed as providing meaningful guarantees even in the presence of arbitrary side information.
+In this paper. we give a precise formulation of this statement.
+First, we provide a Bayesian formulation of ``pure'' differential privacy which explicitly models side information.
+Second, we prove that the relaxed definitions of \citet{BDMN05,DKMMN06} and \citet{MKAGV08} imply the Bayesian formulation.
 The proof is non-trivial, and relies on the ``continuity'' of Bayes' rule with respect to certain distance measures on probability distributions.
-Our result means that the recent techniques mentioned above~\cite{DKMMN06,CM06,NRS07,MKAGV08} can be used modularly with the same sort of assurances as in the case of strictly differentially-private algorithms.
+Our result means that techniques satisfying the relaxed definitions can be used with the same sort of assurances as in the case of pure differentially-private algorithms, as long parameters are set appropriately.
+Specifically, $(\eps,\delta)$-differential privacy provides meaningful guarantees whenever $\delta$, the additive error parameter, is smaller than about $\eps^2/n$, where $n$ is the size of the data set.

+\paragraph{Organization.} After introducing the basic definitions, we state and discuss our main results in \secref{bayes}.
+In \secref{related}, we relate our approach to other efforts---subsequent to the initial version of this work---that sought to pin down mathematical precise formulations of the ``meaning'' of differential privacy. \secref{bigproofs} proves our main theorems.
+Along the way, we develop lemmas about \emph{$(\eps,\delta)$-indistinguishability}---the notion of similarity that underlies $(\eps,\delta)$-differential privacy----that we believe are of independent interest.
+The most useful of these, which we dub the Conditioning Lemma, is given in \secref{conditioning}.
+Finally, we provide further discussion of our approach in \secref{discussion}.